zrafa/xinu-avr/README.md

 There are current versions of Xinu for Galileo Intel boards, ARM Beagle Boards, several MIPS platforms, and for x86 PC hardware and virtual machines.

 <a name="code"></a>
-### Xinu for AVR atmega328p available for download:
+### source code:

-There is just one git repository, and it has everything.
+There is just one git repository, and it has everything [git](http://github.com/zrafa/xinu-avr/).
 The list below is just for convenience:

 * <a href="https://github.com/zrafa/xinu-avr">The Xinu OS for AVR atmega328p</a>
 * <a href="https://github.com/zrafa/xinu-avr/apps">example apps</a>